Skip to content

 Beautify my Neighborhood

 LABarometer is a proud research partner with ShadeLA.
-Their countywide survey gives us a clear view of how Angelenos see shade—and how those perceptions shift over time.
+This countywide survey gives us the clearest view yet of how Angelenos see shade—and how those views will evolve over time.

-Now it’s up to us to use that insight to change the shade narrative—together.
+Now it’s up to us to turn that insight into action and reshape Los Angeles’ shade story—together.